 Suberin functions as a physical barrier, preventing water loss from the tissues it surrounds as well as providing protection against pathogens.
 It also forms a significant component of the wound healing process in plants; indeed the main model system to study suberin and the suberization process is the potato tuber.
 Upon wounding, tubers undergo a massive re-arrangement of metabolism, channeling significant metabolic energy into the formation of the phenolic and aliphatic monomeric precursors of suberin via two disparate metabolic pathways.

 Our research efforts have focused on identifying unique metabolic steps associated with the biosynthesis of aliphatic suberin monomers, as these are excellent markers for the suberization process.
-Specifically, we have cloned the potato cytochrome P-450 (CYP86A33) thought to be responsible for the formation of ω-hydroxy fatty acids (StFAωH-1) characteristic of aliphatic suberin, and are currently characterizing its promoter.
+Specifically, we have cloned the potato cytochrome P-450 (CYP86A33) thought to be responsible for the formation of ω-hydroxy fatty acids (StFAωH-1) characteristic of aliphatic suberin, and have demonstrated its function using a forward genetics approach (see publication # 67).
+We have also completed preliminary characterization of the StFAωH-1 promoter (publication # 67).
 Similarly, in soybean, the major aliphatic components are ω-hydroxy fatty acids, and these have been shown to correlate with root pathogen disease resistance.
 Soybean contains six FAωH genes (GmFAωH-1 - GmFAωH-6), two of which (GmFAωH-5 and GmFAωH-6) are strongly expressed in roots.
 Using an Agrobacterium rhizogenase-mediated gene transfer system, we are manipulating suberin levels in soybean "hairy" roots to test the hypothesis that suberin functions in the resistance of soybean to root pathogens.
 Importantly, soybean hairy roots have the same anatomy and suberin deposition patterns as normal roots.